 1. Quality Materials

-A travel shirt made of quality materials will not only assure you of comfort but also make you feel good about yourself.
+A travel shirt made of quality materials will assure you of comfort and make you feel good about yourself.
 Merino wool will never disappoint.

 A combination of spandex, polyester, and nylon works well too.
 Cotton shirts are comfortable, but they absorb and retain moisture and sweat, leaving you stinking.
-You can go for a lightweight cotton shirt.
+So instead, you can go for a lightweight cotton shirt.

 2. High Performance

 Not all shirts are great to pack when traveling.
 Some have a killer design but zero performance.
-For a travel shirt, look for a wrinkle-resistant, quick-drying, stain, UV, and odor-resistant shirt.
+Look for a wrinkle-resistant, quick-drying, stain, UV, and odor-resistant shirt for a travel shirt.

 Packing a few shirts, when traveling, is admirable.
 You’ll reduce your luggage size that will give you an easier time carrying it around.

-A shirt that would look good on the streets and also great for a meeting or dinner is thus, priceless.
-You should look presentable and simple at the same time.
+A shirt that would look good on the streets and great for a meeting or dinner is priceless.
+However, you should look presentable and simple at the same time.
 Avoid shirts with big printed logos or writings and offensive images.